jedick/orpML/README.md

 # orpML

 This repository has files for the study:
-*Machine learning prediction of redox potential from microbial abundances and genomes*.
+*Machine learning prediction of redox potential from microbial abundances*.

 The name `orpML` comes from the acronyms for oxidation-reduction potential (ORP) and machine learning.
 - The goal is to develop methods for predicting ORP from DNA sequence data for microbial communities.